Paper Classification and Scope

 While we have excellent standards for identifying individual molecules (like SMILES and InChI), there was no equivalent for chemical reactions.
 This creates real problems:

-Think about it—if I tell you a reaction converts “starting material A + reagent B → product C,” how do you know if that’s the same as someone else’s description of the same transformation using different names or representations?
+If a reaction converts “starting material A + reagent B → product C,” it is difficult to determine if that is identical to another researcher’s description of the same transformation using different names or graphical representations.

 RInChI solves this by creating a standardized, machine-readable label for any chemical reaction.
 The key insight is to focus on the essential chemistry while ignoring experimental details that can vary between labs.